rkapl123/DBAddin/docs/DBModif.md

 *   Exec on Save: Should the DBSequence be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBSequence, ask for confirmation?
 A custom text can be given in the CustomXML definition element confirmText (see below)
 *   Sequence Step Datagrid: here the available DBMappers, DBActions and DBFunctions (DBListfetch/DBRowFetch/DBSetQuery) can be added that are then executed in Sequence.
 If you are executing all sequence steps in the same environment, its possible to run the sequence in a transaction context by placing DBBegin at the top and DBCommitRollback at the bottom of the sequence.
+*   ^/v buttons: used to move the sequence steps up and down.
 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.

-*   ^/v buttons: used to move the sequence steps up and down.
+As DB Sequences have no Range with data/definitions, invoking the context menu always creates new DB Sequences.
+You can edit existing DB Sequences by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus or by Ctrl-Shift clicking the created commandbuttons.

 #### Edit DBModifier Definitions